malliaris/SSNS/README.md

 **SSNS** is a web app that offers interactive exploration of various simple models/maps/equations/processes from a variety STEM fields.
 The common theme is that they all involve straightforward update equations and display stochastic and/or nonlinear behavior.
 In that sense, **SSNS** is a **S**imple **S**tochastic and **N**onlinear **S**imulator.

 Being a web app, **SSNS** makes heavy use of HTML/CSS.
 All computation and logic is done in object-oriented JavaScript &mdash; a "back-end" that actually runs client-side in the web browser.
 The front-end is a user interface built with [Bootstrap](https://getbootstrap.com/) for nifty components and responsive viewing, and plotting via the [flot library](https://www.flotcharts.org/).
-Read on for more details!
+Read on for details!

 ## Where To Find Things